sjentsch/lsjDocs/Ch13/Ch13_ANOVA_05.rst

-The usual solution to this problem is to introduce an adjustment to the *p*-value, which aims to control the total error rate across the family of tests (`Shaffer, 1995 <../Other/References.html#shaffer-1995>`__\ ).
+The usual solution to this problem is to introduce an adjustment to the *p*-value, which aims to control the total error rate across the family of tests (:ref:`Shaffer, 1995 <Shaffer_1995>`).
 An adjustment of this form, which is usually (but not always) applied because one is doing post-hoc analysis, is often referred to as a **correction for multiple comparisons**, though it is sometimes referred to as “simultaneous inference”.
 In any case, there are quite a few different ways of doing this adjustment.
 I’ll discuss a few of them in this section and in section :doc:`Post-hoc tests
-<../Ch14/Ch14_ANOVA2_09>`, but you should be aware that there are many other methods
+<../Ch14/Ch14_ANOVA2_09>`, but you should be aware that there are many other
-out there (`Hsu, 1996 <../Other/References.html#hsu-1996>`__\ ).
+methods out there (:ref:`Hsu, 1996 <Hsu_1996>`).

 Bonferroni corrections
 ~~~~~~~~~~~~~~~~~~~~~~

 The simplest of these adjustments is called the **Bonferroni correction**
-(`Dunn, 1961 <../Other/References.html#dunn-1961>`__\ ), and it’s very very
-simple indeed.
-Suppose that my post-hoc analysis consists of *m*
+(:ref:`Dunn, 1961 <Dunn_1961>`), and it’s very very simple indeed.
+Suppose
-separate tests, and I want to ensure that the total probability of
+that my post-hoc analysis consists of *m* separate tests, and I want to ensure
-making *any* Type I errors at all is at most α.\ [#]_ If so,
+that the total probability of making *any* Type I errors at all is at most
-then the Bonferroni correction just says “multiply all your raw
+α.\ [#]_ If so, then the Bonferroni correction just says “multiply all your
-*p*-values by *m*”.
-If we let *p* denote the original
+raw *p*-values by *m*”.
+If we let *p* denote the original *p*-value, and let
-*p*-value, and let *p*'\ :sub:`j` be the corrected value, then
+*p*'\ :sub:`j` be the corrected value, then the Bonferroni correction tells
-the Bonferroni correction tells that:
+that:

 *p*'\ :sub:`j` = *m* × *p*